Immerse Kitchen and Bath Plumbing Fixtures Logo

 Menu Close

-Actually, the very first bathtub at the White House was the Potomac River, with the first mention of a private bathroom during the Monroe administration (1817-1825).
+If we’re getting particular, the first “bathtub” at The White House was actually the Potomac River, and the first mention of a private bathroom was during the Monroe administration (1817-1825)!

 Book your exclusive showroom tour!